Monica Geuze: Books

 Her autobiography My Way was published in May 2017.
 She also published a photo book titled Unreleased in 2021.

 Personal life

-Her mother was born in Jakarta, Indonesia and she moved to the Netherlands when she was very young.
+Her mother was born in Jakarta, Indonesia and her mother moved to the Netherlands when she was very young.
 Geuze was born in Zwijndrecht and she grew up in Hendrik-Ido-Ambacht.
 Her parents separated when she was 18 years old.
+She was in a relationship with Lil' Kleine which ended in 2016.
 She was in a relationship with footballer Lars Veldwijk and they have a daughter together.
 Their daughter was born in July 2018.
 Geuze and Veldwijk split up in November 2019.
 From April 2024 to August 2025, she was in a relationship with footballer James Lawrence.